BruceSmith1551/CS-372-Project/README.md

   - At least one letter
   - At least one special character

+## Notes for Content Editors
+- YouTube videos MUST be creative commons or else they will not display properly for the viewers

 ## Notes for Admins
 - To change a user's role to a viewer, content editor, or marketing manager, the admin must manually update the user's role in the MongoDB database and type either `viewer`, `contenteditor`, and `marketmanager`.
 This functionality is not exposed through the website interface and requires direct manipulation of the database records.